Tatsu Ishikawa

 Visual Identity Client: Significant Patch (Concept project)2025

-The name captures the moment when a single patch shifts everything, when intuition and technology interact to create something greater than intention.
+The name captures the moment when a single patch transforms everything, when intuition and technology create something unexpected.

-I developed the full visual identity for the event, including the logo, posters, imagery, social animations, and merchandise.
-The direction builds on deep research into the culture surrounding hardware music production and modular synthesis, while bringing a fresh visual perspective to the scene that is still shaping its own visual language.
+I developed the full visual identity, including logo, posters, social media content, and merchandise.
+The work draws on research into hardware music production and performance culture while establishing a cohesive visual identity for the event.

 Visual IdentityClient: Sprint2025